mgcooper/icemodel/README.md

 - window-stamped: `SITENAME_SOURCE_YYYYMMDD_YYYYMMDD` (one file spanning a full window; preferred and resolved when its encoded period brackets the run year)

-Note: hourly userdata files are supported, thus unlike the met file naming convention, there is no `TIMESTEP` file part.
+Repository userdata writers default to hourly artifacts.
+Source-native hourly data, including PROMICE, is unchanged; finer data is averaged into clock-hour bins, coarser data is linearly interpolated to hourly support, and wind direction uses circular aggregation/interpolation.
+Pass `dt_out=""` explicitly to retain native cadence.
+Unlike met filenames, userdata has no `TIMESTEP` file part; saved metadata records the source and output cadence policy.

 Examples:

-- `kanm_merra_2016.mat` specifies a user data file with MERRA-2 climate model forcings for the KAN-M weather station location for year 2016 on a 1-hr timestep.
+- `kanm_merra2_2016.mat` specifies a user data file with MERRA-2 climate model forcings for the KAN-M weather station location for year 2016 on a 1-hr timestep.
 - `kanm_modis_2016.mat` specifies a user data file with MODIS satellite albedo values for the KAN-M weather station location for year 2016 on a 1-hr timestep.

 As with met files, staging writes userdata into a per-source subfolder